SomeRandomiOSDev/swift-evolution/proposals/nnnn-reusable-unique-names-in-macros.md

 ## Introduction

-This document outlines a proposal for adding support for creating unique names in macro expansions that can be re-used across invocations of different roles for the same macro invocation.
+This document outlines a proposal for adding support for creating unique names in macro expansions that can be reused across invocations of different roles for the same macro invocation.

 ## Motivation